Flagship Brief | Industrial Infrastructure

 Industrial Parks: Ukraine's Manufacturing Entry Window

 Ukraine is entering a new phase of economic transformation.
 Beyond reconstruction, the country is gradually repositioning itself as a manufacturing and industrial processing platform for Europe.
-Industrial parks are emerging as the primary entry infrastructure translating this shift into investable pathways.
+Industrial parks are emerging as a policy-backed entry framework that can translate this shift into investable pathways where site execution conditions are strong enough.

 Flagship Brief • Updated March 2026